 This is where the best stuff happens, because outdoor activities for kids not only allow them to get exercise and fresh air, its where they’re more likely to meet and make new friends – and not necessarily all human, either!

-The pool makes for another ideal oasis for both relaxation and exercise come summertime.
+For both relaxation and exercise in the summer, the pool is perfect.
 If your children are old enough to go by themselves, wonderful!
 Just make sure you go over your pool safety rules and ensure that other residents can enjoy the pool the way they’d like to without distraction.
 Young children need adult supervision, of course, but this just means you can get your sun and splash on alongside theirs – what a fun way to enjoy time together.
 And there’s no pesky maintenance to worry about, another check in the “pro” column where apartment life is concerned.

 Just because you don’t have a house doesn’t mean you can’t have a bicycle!
 Whether you keep your kids’ bikes in your unit or a storage space or garage, there’s no reason your kids can’t explore their rental community neighborhood as they would any other.
 Be sure to give them all the necessary protective gear and supervise wee ones on their journey around the complex.